Xavierhuang/voicefeedbackfunctionality/README.md

 //   intonationScore: 92,
 //   overallScore: 85,
 //   confidence: 0.9,
+//   transcribedText: "Hola",
 //   accuracy: "Your pronunciation of 'Hola' was quite accurate...",
 //   fluency: "The fluency was natural...",
 //   intonation: "Your intonation was appropriate...",
-//   overall: "¡Muy bien!
-Your pronunciation was excellent..."
+//   overall: "Very good!
+Your pronunciation was excellent...",
+//   specificIssues: []
 // }
 ```